MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer-11/ie11-deploy-guide/set-the-default-browser-using-group-policy.md

 Description: 'You can use the Group Policy setting, Set a default associations configuration file, to set the default browser for your company devices running Windows 10.'
 MS-HAID: 'p\_ie11deploy.set\_the\_default\_browser\_using\_group\_policy'
 MSHAttr: 'PreferredLib:/library'
-title: Set the default browser using Group Policy
+title: Set the default browser using Group Policy (Internet Explorer 11 for IT Pros)
 ---

 # Set the default browser using Group Policy